jackwatters45/automated-homecare-newsletter/README.md

 ## TODO

-- add sentry
-- create/deploy separate example app
+- example + server api

 - better styling...
   - more on theme with bcx